With Father’s Day just around the corner, we thought we’d share some great Father’s Day fundraising ideas for nonprofit organizations and schools.

 - A great idea for a church fundraiser would be a pancake breakfast.
 First and foremost, you’ve already got attendees if the breakfast fundraiser is hosted following Sunday services.
 Since Father’s Day always falls on a Sunday, this is a great way for families to celebrate after church.
 But don’t limit attendees and donations to your congregation alone, invite members from the community to attend as well.
 Charge a small fee for the breakfast, and add a fundraising raffle as an additional way to raise more funds.

-- Hosting a father-daughter dance could be a great school fundraising event or perhaps an event put-on by a cheerleading squad, dance team, softball team, etc. Similarly a sports team or boy scouts troupe could host a father-son mini golf fundraiser, bowl-a-thon or other fun fundraising event perfect for bonding with Dad.
+- Hosting a father-daughter dance could be a great school fundraising event or perhaps an event put on by a cheerleading squad, dance team, softball team, etc. Similarly, a sports team or boy scouts troupe could host a father-son mini-golf fundraiser, bowl-a-thon or another fun fundraising event perfect for bonding with Dad.

-- Another idea is to give dad’s a night out without the kids.
+Another idea is to give dads a night out without the kids.
+Who doesn’t love a little time off?
 A charity poker event or a wine tasting fundraiser are both great events that offer the perfect opportunity for this kind of fun.

 If it’s too late to plan a fundraising event this year, don’t think there’s nothing you can do.
 In honor of Dad, perhaps your family can choose a worthy charity to donate to this Father’s Day, and maybe even make it an annual tradition.
 After all, fathers are role models for their children and why not set a great example for your children giving back to a worthy cause.

 Happy Father’s Day!